-- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls are required. - Activation of the Field Incident Management Team (FIMT) is required. - Activation of the Corporate Incident Support Team (CIST) is required.
+- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls are required. - Activation of the Field Incident Management Team (FIMT) is required. - Notification to the Corporate Incident Support Team (CIST) is required.
+Activation of the Corporate Incident Support Team (CIST) is required.

-Note: The Corporate Incident Classification Matrix is based on the Organization's accepted level of risk tolerance outlined in OMS1.1 - Hazard Identification and Risk Assessment
+Note: The Corporate Incident Classification Matrix is based on the Organization's accepted level of risk tolerance outlined in OMS1.1 - Operating System Hazard Identification and Risk Assessment Standard

-CORPORATE EMERGENCY MANAGEMENT PLAN (CANADA) Version Date: January 2021 Version: 3.0
+CORPORATE EMERGENCY RESPONSE PLAN (CANADA) Version Date: January 2022 Version: 4.0